brianshumate/vaultron/README.md

 Consul OSS version to use; currently Vaultron can use _only_ Consul OSS versions.

 - Default: latest OSS version
+- Acceptable values:
+  - A valid Consul OSS version string, for example "1.6.3"

+#### TF_VAR_storage_flavor

+Vaultron can use integrated Raft storage or Consul storage; use this variable to specify the desired storage.

+- Default: raft
+- Acceptable values:
+  - consul
+  - raft

 #### TF_VAR_datacenter_name